KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * uses external search engines directly
 * uses the bundled `bubbles://home` search experience
 * uses websites that request passkey or WebAuthn authentication through the platform browser flow
-* uses the managed update flow when the build is configured with an update server

 The internal Bubbles search page can contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions after the user performs a search.